 Office: 466 Philip G. Hoffman Hall

-With a major grant from the Lilly Endowment, Dr. Ebaugh studied inter-faith coalitions and their provision of social services.
+With a major grant from the Lilly Endowment, Ebaugh studied inter-faith coalitions and their provision of social services.
 In addition to a national survey of these coalitions, she and her research team conducted fieldwork in 10-12 coalitions across the country, with focus upon the inter-relationships between coalitions and the religious congregations with which they partner in their joint effort to provide social services to the needy.
-Most recently (2009) Dr. Ebaugh published a book on the Gulen Movement, a transnational moderate Islamic movement devoted to education and interfaith dialog.
-Her next project will trace the growth of the movement worldwide.
-She routinely teaches graduate and undergraduate courses in the Sociology of Religion and the study of World Religions.
+In 2009, Ebaugh published a book on the Gülen movement, a transnational moderate Islamic movement devoted to education and interfaith dialog.

 - H.R.
 Ebaugh and Janet S. Chafetz.
 Religion and the New Immigrants: Continuities and Adaptations in Immigrant Congregations.
 Walnut Creek, CA: AltaMira Press, 2000.